You can download a copy of the report here.

 Auckland Report Launch

-The Auckland launch will include a presentation by Dr Greg Severinsen, followed by a panel discussion with:
+The Auckland launch included a presentation by Dr Greg Severinsen, followed by a panel discussion with:

 - Simon Court, Parliamentary Under-Secretary for RMA Reform